yasamanvalizadeh/Cafe_Management_System/README.md

 7. Search and filter items or users by name
 8. Paging uses and items with next and previous
-9. Grouping number of users based on sign up time 10.Manage all orders of each user individually with details(Include: Order date, Order status, Order name, Order category, Order unit price, Order qty, Total)
+9. Grouping number of users based on sign up time
+10. Manage all orders of each user individually with details(Include: Order date, Order status, Order name, Order category, Order unit price, Order qty, Total)
-11.Manage all orders of each item individually with details(Include: Item name, Item Category, Unite price, Orderer id, Order qty, Order date, Order status)
+11. Manage all orders of each item individually with details(Include: Item name, Item Category, Unite price, Orderer id, Order qty, Order date, Order status)

 Client side features:
 1. Create user account